e2eSolutionArchitect/academy/certification-based-training-programs/azure/AZ-900/readme.md

 ## Training format & Important notes:

 - This training program is completely online.
-- Class length is 2 hours.
-15 mins break.
+- Total 20 classes.
+Each class length is 2 hours including 15 mins break.
+- Training duration 1 to 2 months maximum.
 - Class schedule will be published to registered candidates prior to the program start date.
 - Classes may not be recorded.
 Please make notes.
 - This program doesn't include any dedicated study material.
 Maxium whiteboard session and interactive discussion.